-My teaching studio is open to students of all ages.
+My teaching studio welcomes students of all ages.
 I teach lessons in-person and via Zoom.
+Currently, no lesson slots are available.
+Feel free to reach out for other teacher recommendations or to be placed on the wait-list.

 I am pleased to offer private lessons in my home studio in Ridgefield, WA.
 I have more than ten years teaching experience, and enjoy working with students of all ages and abilities.
 Lessons focus on repertoire, technique, expression, and music theory, and can also include contemporary styles, depending on the interest of the student.

 TEACHING PHILOSOPHY AND GOALS

 - My overall goal in teaching piano lessons is to create an environment where students are encouraged to discover the joy in music making and are constantly challenged to strive for excellence.